themikejr/worldview-blog-tools/_posts/2019-01-12-benefits-of-stepping-away-from-your-ide.markdown

 ---

 So, are you sold on the benefits of ditching your IDE yet?
-If so, come back soon for the last post in this series where I give the practical steps that I followed to step away from my IDE.
-In the meantime, let me know in the comments if you have found similar benefits.
+Read my [step-by-step guide to getting rid of your IDE]({{ site.baseurl }}{% post_url 2019-02-10-build-a-development-environment %}).
+Otherwise, let me know in the comments if you have found similar benefits.